iu1jvo/pymeteobridge/README.md

 This library is primarily designed to be used in an async context.

 The main interface for the library is the `pymeteobridgedata.MeteobridgeApiClient`.
-This interface takes 5 options:
+This interface takes 6 options:

 * `username`: (required) The username to login to your Meteobridge device.
 Default this *meteobridge*.
 * `password`: (required) The password for your meteobridge device.
 * `ip_address`: (required) IP Address of the Meteobridge device.
 * `units`: (optional) Valid options here are *metric* or *imperial*.
 Metebridge devices always deliver data in metric units, so conversion will only take place if if metric is not selected.
 Default value is **metric**
 * `extra_sensors`: (optional) Number of extra sensors attached to the Meteobridge Logger (Default is 0, max is 7)
-* `extra_soil_sensors`: (optional) Number of extra soilsensors attached to the Meteobridge Logger (Default is 0, max is 4)
-* `extra_leaf_sensors`: (optional) Number of extra sensors attached to the Meteobridge Logger (Default is 0, max is 4)
 * `homeassistant`: (optional) Valid options are *True* or *False*.
 If set to True, there will be some unit types that will not be converted, as Home Assistant will take care of that.
 Default value is **True**

 ### Example Python script